rmrhx01/Portfolio/README.md

 - API Development
 - Data Analysis
 - Distributed Systems
 - Advanced Algorithms with Graphical Interface
+- Discord Bot

 ## Introduction
-Highly motivated Computational Technologies Engineering student with a strong passion for technology and a commitment to learning and growth.
-With solid knowledge in programming, system administration, and cybersecurity, I am seeking opportunities to apply and expand my skills while contributing effectively to challenging projects.
-I excel at problem-solving, adaptability, and collaboration in interdisciplinary teams.
-I aim to gain practical experience and grow professionally in the field of systems engineering.
+Motivated and passionate Computational Technologies Engineering student with a strong foundation in programming, system administration, and data analysis.
+I aspire to:
+- Contribute to backend development and machine learning projects, focusing on scalable and efficient solutions.
+- Apply and expand my technical expertise in challenging and impactful environments.
+- Build innovative systems that address real-world problems.
+Known for:
+- Strong problem-solving skills and adaptability.
+- Effective collaboration in interdisciplinary teams.
+- A commitment to continuous learning and professional growth.

-This portfolio showcases key projects that represent various areas I have worked on within the field of systems engineering.
+This portfolio showcases key projects that represent various areas I have worked on within the field of computer engineering.

 ## Personal Information
 - **Name:** Roberto Miguel Rodriguez Hermann
-- **Institution:** Instituto Tecnológico de Estudios Superiores de Monterrey
+- **School:** Instituto Tecnológico de Estudios Superiores de Monterrey
-- **Program:** 7th-semester Computational Technologies Engineering student
+- **Program:** 7th-semester Computer Engineering student
-- **ID:** A00829553
 - **Email:** rmrhx01@gmail.com

 ## Web Development